 Skip to Content

-Votive Candle Holders Made from Glasses
+DIY Votive Candle Holders Made with Mod Podge

 Skills Required: Beginner.
 You can decorate candle holders with little crafting experience.
 It does help to have experience with Mod Podge so you know how to apply it and smooth down the paper without wrinkles.

-Votive Candle Holders Made from Glasses
+DIY Votive Candle Holders Made with Mod Podge

 Over at Hammer Like a Girl, we usually try to use materials that have been cast off, scrounged, or salvaged.
 So when we first were planning this DIY votives project, we thought it would be a great idea to use cut-off bottles.